lazarow/ASP-via-WMaxSat/README.md

 Version: 2.34
 URL: http://www.tcs.hut.fi/Software/smodels/
 Comment: We needed to change the C++ standard to `--std=c++98`.
+Run command (for a decision problem): `time gringo --output=smodels p1.lp | timelimit -t240 smodels 1`
-Run command: `time gringo --output=smodels p1.lp | timelimit -t240 smodels 1 (0 for a minimization problem)`
+Run command (for an optimization problem): `time gringo --output=smodels p1.lp | timelimit -t240 smodels 0`

 **Cmodels**
 Version: 3.86.1
 URL: https://www.cs.utexas.edu/users/tag/cmodels/
 Comment: We needed to change the C++ standard to `--std=c++98` and add `-fpermissive` to the g++ command.
-Run command: `time dlv --pre=lparse p1.dl | timelimit -t240 cmodels -out_f_c`
+Run command (only for a decision problem): `time dlv --pre=lparse p1.dl | timelimit -t240 cmodels -out_f_c`

-**WMaxSat**
+**maxmodels**
 Comment: It requires _dotnet-sdk-8.0_ (or _dotnet-runtime-8.0_) and two MaxSAT solvers downloaded from [here](https://maxsat-evaluations.github.io/2023/descriptions.html), i.e. WMaxCDCL and Open-WBO.
-Run command: `time timelimit -t240 wmaxsat_clustering p1.in`
+Run command: `time timelimit -t240 maxmodels_clustering p1.in`
-Note: WMaxSat executables use a general problem file as an input, hence they are merged programs consisting a problem reader and a ASP solver.
+Note: maxmodels executables use a general problem file as an input, hence they are merged programs consisting a problem reader and a ASP solver.

 ## Experiments